manzanotti/geniushub-client/README.md

 ```bash
 python ghclient.py -?
 ```
-There are two dictinct options for accessing a Genius Hub:
+There are two distinct options for accessing a Genius Hub:

 Option 1: **hub token** only:
-  - uses v1 API (which is well-documented)
-  - interrorgates Heat Genius' own servers (so is slower)
   - requires a hub token from [https://my.geniushub.co.uk/tokens]

-Option 2: **hub address**:
-  - uses v3 API (results may not be what you expect)
+  - uses the v1 API (which is well-documented)
-  - interrorgates the hub directly (so is faster)
+  - interrogates Heat Genius' own servers (so is slower)

+Option 2: **hub address** with user credentials:
   - requires your `username` & `password`, as used for [https://www.geniushub.co.uk/app]
+  - uses the v3 API (results may not be what you expect)
+  - interrogates the hub directly (so is faster)

 ```bash
 HUB_TOKEN="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCIsInZlc..."  # from: https://my.geniushub.co.uk/tokens